 Of course, some of the players are better coaches than others.
 That’s a function – at least in part – of having the types of skills coaching requires.
 They aren’t the same as those necessary to play volleyball at a high level.

 None of them are really good coaches, though, for a couple of simple reasons.
 One is lack of experience, and the other is lack of education.
 The latter is Mark’s primary point in his piece.
-Paraphrasing, he says go to every course, clinic, practice, and match you can; talk to everyone you can and ask lots of questions; and do all the work you have to do, even if you don’t like.
+Paraphrasing, he says go to every course, clinic, practice, and match you can; talk to everyone you can and ask lots of questions; and do all the work you have to do, even if you don’t like it.
 And you have to keep doing it.
 This is something I wholeheartedly endorse, having done just that sort of thing myself, with examples here, here, and here.

 It should be noted that education is not enough, though.
 One of my early Volleyball Coaching Wizards interviews was with Paulo Cunha.
 For many years he directed coaching education in his native Portugal.
 Paulo made the comment during our conversation that just getting a certification doesn’t make you a coach.
 People may think it does, but in some ways it’s just the beginning of the process.